eXascaleInfolab/TSM-Bench/generation/README.md

 ### Introduction

-The main function of this module is to simulate and generate credible time series data.
-In order to simulate time series more effectively and generate time series more effectively, we propose a massive time series data generation framework, which has the following steps:
-Creating seed fragments (sequences) based on real-time sequence data usually limits the data size.
+The objective of this step is to generate seed fragments (sequences) from real-time sequence data, which is often constrained by data size limitations.

-- Use certain generative adversarial network (GAN) models to generate synthetic fragments from real seeds.
-- Create a directed graph of synthesized fragments.
-- On the directed graph of the synthesized segment.
-Use random walk algorithm to generate continuous time series

 ### Start